letphil/web-dev-course/02section/README.md

 ### Div ( takes up as much width as possible )

-    - The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.
+    - The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with Javascript.
     - The <div> tag is easily styled by using the class or id attribute.
     - The <div> tag is a block-level element, which means it will take up the full width available.